unoplatform/uno.extensions/doc/Overview/Validation/ValidationOverview.md

 }
 ```

 The service checks whether the `Person` object is valid and handles calling the correct validator registered for the object type.
-It returns a `ValueTask` that completes when validation is complete.
-The `ValueTask` result is a `IEnumerable<ValidationResult>` which contains elements which indicate whether the object is valid or not.
+It returns a `ValueTask<T>` that completes when validation is complete.
+The `ValueTask` result is an `IEnumerable<ValidationResult>` which contains elements that indicate whether the object is valid or not.
 Uno Extensions enables fine-grained control over how validation is performed by allowing systematic use of a number of patterns from the .NET ecosystem.
 This is done by offering customization of both the validatable entity and within a validator service itself.

 ## Validatable entities